MicrosoftDocs/PowerShell-Docs/reference/v3/Core/ForEach-Object.md

 Required: False
 Position: Named
 Default value: None
-Accept pipeline input: false
+Accept pipeline input: False
 Accept wildcard characters: False
 ```

 ### -MemberName
 Specifies the property to get or the method to call.
 Wildcard characters are permitted, but work only if the resulting string resolves to a unique value.
-If, for example, you run Get-Process | ForEach –MemberName *Name, and more than one member exists with a name that contains the string Name--such as the ProcessName and Name properties--the command fails.
+If, for example, you run Get-Process | ForEach -MemberName *Name, and more than one member exists with a name that contains the string Name--such as the ProcessName and Name properties--the command fails.

 This parameter is introduced in Windows PowerShell 3.0.